Fort Phantom Hill: Use as permanent garrison, 1851–1854

 In 1851, General William G. Belknap, commander of the Seventh Military District—an area corresponding to the present states of Arkansas and Oklahoma—visited the Brazos River valley with Marcy to find locations for outposts.
-He began construction of what became Fort Belknap, and identified the Pecan Bayou as ideal for a second post on the Brazos.
-On November 3, 1851, General Persifor Frazer Smith, assigned command of the area by the time he assumed command of the Department of Texas on September 16, 1851, ordered that an outpost be created upon the "Phantom Hill" overlooking the Clear Fork, 20 mi from Pecan Bayou.
+Belknap began construction of what became Fort Belknap, and identified a nearby tributary, Pecan Bayou, as ideal for a second post on the Brazos.
+On November 3, General Persifor Frazer Smith, commander of the Department of Texas, ordered that an outpost be created upon the "Phantom Hill" overlooking the Clear Fork, 20 mi from Pecan Bayou.